davemateer/chblog/_posts/2021-02-28-proverbs-7-ancient-wisdom-modern-media.markdown

 date: 2021-02-28
 categories: high-school-youth
 preview:
-  There is a spiritual, supernatural dimension to sickness and wellness.
-This passage is not trying to convince us that is true, it’s not making an argument to persuade us; rather, that is the assumption of the passage.
+  Proverbs 17 provides us a chance to step back and consider a more ancient wisdom and to think through how our tools of social media may have shaped us without us even being aware that they are doing so.
 ---

 # Introduction: We shape our tools, and then our tools shape us